 But at first, I didn’t act – I wanted to write and produce.
 So I worked at Warner Bros.
 Studios, Disney Studios, Lawrence Bender Productions, Mandeville Films… but at the end of the day, everything I’d write I’d put myself in, I couldn’t hold out any longer… and thus I quit the comfort of a paycheck and health insurance and gave into the childhood dream of acting.
 My father being an accountant advised against it.
 Still does.
 He’s waiting for me to go and get my business degree.

 I hit acting at full speed, training at UCB, Second City, Lesly Kahn, AMAW, Killian’s Workshop, and began booking shows (You Can Do Better/TruTV, My Crazy Ex/LMN, Unbelievable/Netflix) and short films and independent films – and I haven’t stopped running…

-If I’m not in L.A auditioning, I’m probably camping, backpacking, traveling (most recent big trip was 18 days living in a van throughout Patagonia marking my 30th country) or working on my food/travel show Locals Only and IG.
-I’ve been an actor as long as I can remember – and it’s a bittersweet thing – on one had some people never know what their passion is in life, and on the other, some find it at a young age while at summer camp in a mothball suit, and it just so happens to be one of the toughest dreams to achieve, but that’s the thing, the journey doesn’t have to be anything less than extraordinary.
+If I’m not in L.A auditioning, I’m probably camping, backpacking, traveling (most recent big trip was 18 days living in a van throughout Patagonia marking my 30th country after Argentina and Chile) or working on my food/travel show Locals Only and IG.
+I’ve been an actor as long as I can remember – and it’s a bittersweet thing – on one hand some people never know what their passion is in life, and on the other, some find it at a young age while at summer camp in a mothball suit, and it just so happens to be one of the toughest dreams to achieve, but that’s the thing, the journey doesn’t have to be anything less than extraordinary.
 So that’s me, I have this adventurous spirit and curious being that drives me into the world of make believe.
 And when it’s time to reset, I pack up a bag, and hit the road.
-The world is a full of wonder, and adventure will fill the light that sometimes becomes dimmed from the reality of our dreams.
+The world is full of wonder, and adventure will fill the light that sometimes becomes dimmed from the reality of our dreams.